OUR MISSION

 Milton (2018)

-Written by Dr Damian Milton, the creator of the Double Empathy Problem, this report addresses the commonplace usage of Applied Behaviour Analysis (ABA) and Positive Behavioural Support (PBS).
-The article examines the criticisms of these widely used approaches and discusses why they are not supported by neurodivergent communities.
-The author concludes by detailing recommendations for future practices that move away from ABA and PBS to more neurodivergent-affirming support.
+Written by Dr. Damian Milton, originator of the Double Empathy Problem, this report critically examines the widespread use of Applied Behaviour Analysis (ABA) and Positive Behavioural Support (PBS).
+It highlights key criticisms of these approaches, particularly their lack of alignment with the values and lived experiences of neurodivergent communities.
+The report concludes with recommendations for shifting toward more neurodivergent-affirming practices that prioritise respect, autonomy, and genuine understanding over behaviour control.